-Security.
-The Bonds are general obligations of the District payable solely from ad valorem property taxes levied on taxable property within the District and collected by Los Angeles County (the "County").
-The County Board of Supervisors is empowered and is obligated to annually levy ad valorem taxes for the payment of interest on, and principal of, the Bonds upon all property subject to taxation by the District, without limitation of rate or amount (except certain personal property which is taxable at limited rates).
-See "SECURITY FOR THE BONDS."
+Security for the Refunding Bonds.
+The Refunding Bonds are general obligations of the District, payable solely from ad valorem property taxes levied and collected by the County of Los Angeles (the "County").
+The County Board of Supervisors is empowered and obligated to annually levy ad valorem taxes for the payment of the Refunding Bonds and the interest thereon upon all property within the District subject to taxation by the District, without limitation of rate or amount (except certain personal property which is taxable at limited rates).
+See "SECURITY FOR THE REFUNDING BONDS."

 Payments.
-The Bonds are dated the date of delivery.
-The Bonds accrue interest at the rates set forth on the inside cover page hereof payable semiannually on each February 1 and August 1 until maturity or earlier redemption, commencing on February 1, 2023.
-Payments of principal of and interest on the Bonds will be paid by U.S. Bank Trust Company, National Association, Los Angeles, California, as agent for the Los Angeles County Treasurer-Tax Collector, the designated paying agent, registrar and transfer agent for the Bonds as paying agent (the "Paying Agent"), to DTC for subsequent disbursement to DTC Participants who will remit such payments to the beneficial owners of the Bonds.
-See "THE BONDS - Description of the Bonds."
+Interest on the Refunding Bonds accrues from the date of delivery and is payable semiannually on February 1 and August 1 of each year, commencing August 1, 2022.
+Payments of principal and interest on the Refunding Bonds will be paid by U.S. Bank Trust Company, National Association, Los Angeles, California, as agent for the Los Angeles County Treasurer-Tax Collector, the designated paying agent, registrar and transfer agent for the Refunding Bonds as paying agent (the "Paying Agent") to The Depository Trust Company ("DTC") for subsequent disbursement to DTC Participants who will remit such payments to the beneficial owners of the Refunding Bonds.
+See "THE REFUNDING BONDS - Description of the Refunding Bonds."

 Redemption.
-The Bonds are subject to optional and mandatory sinking fund redemption prior to maturity as described herein.
-See "THE BONDS - Optional Redemption" and "-Mandatory Sinking Fund Redemption."
+The Refunding Bonds are subject to redemption prior to maturity as described herein.
+See "THE REFUNDING BONDS -Redemption."